Portfolio

 Rental Housing

-1. U.S. Census Bureau, as of December 31, 2022.
-Represents average annual single family and multifamily housing completions as a percentage of total U.S. population between 1994-2007 and 2008-2022.
+1. U.S. Census Bureau, as of December 31, 2023.
+Represents average annual single family and multifamily housing completions as a percentage of total U.S. population between 1993-2007 and the 15 year period ended December 31, 2023.

 Industrial

-3. Blackstone Proprietary Data, as of March 31, 2023.
-Rent increases on recent BREIT industrial leasing represent leasing spreads and compare new or renewal rents to prior rents or expiring rents, as applicable.
+2. Blackstone Proprietary Data, as of December 31, 2023.
+Represents 2022 and 2023 average leasing spreads and compares new or renewal rents to prior rents or expiring rents, as applicable in BREIT’s industrial portfolio.
 See “Important Disclosure Information–Blackstone Proprietary Data”.

 Data Centers

-1. IDC, as of December 31, 2022.
-2022 represents year-end estimate.
+1. International Data Corporation (IDC), as of December 31, 2021.
+2024 represents year-end estimate.

 1. The selected images of certain BREIT investments above are provided for illustrative purposes only, are not representative of all BREIT investments of a given property type and are not representative of BREIT’s entire portfolio.
 It should not be assumed that BREIT’s investment in the properties identified and discussed herein were or will be profitable.
+See “Important Disclosure Information– Select Images”.

 Important Disclosure Information